 She primarily works as an artist, printmaker and mentor in the Arts.
-She helps out on her families certified Organic farm where she grows crops for herbal teas and salves.
+She helps out on her families certified Organic farm where she keeps bees.
 During the school year she provides mentorship in the Arts to youth in Southern Oregon.

 “My images are created by continually refining my design from image to icon.
 The goal is to create images that transcend representation into the realm of icon.”